-Student Growth Weight: 25%
+Student Growth Weight: 40%

 Student growth and assessment data used for superintendent evaluation must be the combined student growth and assessment data used in annual evaluation for the entire district.
-Districts should establish a student growth model to be used for teacher and administrator evaluations.
-NOTE: Student growth and student achievement are not the same.
-Student achievement is a single measure of student performance while student growth measures the amount of students' academic progress between two points in time.
+Districts should establish a student growth model to be used for teacher and administrator evaluations that incorporates the most recent three consecutive years of student growth data.
+NOTE: Beginning in 2018-19 and moving forward, 50% of student growth must be based on state assessment data (from subject areas and grades administered).